 The benefits of isometric drawing

 Isometric drawings are very useful for designers – particularly architects, industrial and interior designers and engineers, as they are ideal for visualising rooms, products, and infrastructure.
 They're a great way to quickly test out different design ideas.
+They also illustrate the 3D nature of an object, without being drawn in 3D software, and measurements can be made to scale along the principal axes.

 There are a number of other situations in which isometric projection is useful.
-In wayfinding systems, for example in museums or galleries, an isometric wall maps can show visitors where they are in the building, what is going on elsewhere, and how to get to get around.
+In wayfinding systems, for example in museums or galleries, isometric wall maps can show visitors where they are in the building, what is going on elsewhere, and how to get to get around.

 Exploded isometric drawings are useful for revealing parts of a product that might be hidden or internal.
 They're used by architects, engineers and product designers the world over to better explain the intricacies of a design.
 To create an exploded isometric, you need to know the detailed inner workings of whatever you are drawing, so they're are usually used at the final design stage for presentations to clients.